St Augustine's Roman Catholic High School, Billington: Curriculum at KS4

-Every student must take maths and English along with either Double Award Science, or separate sciences.
+Every student must take maths, English and Religious Education, along with either Double Award Science, or separate sciences.
 These are allocated 3 slots per week.
 Although St Augustines is a specialist language college, learning a language is not obligatory.
 Pupils must select more courses in order to fill the timetable.
 Each non-core subject takes up 2 periods per week on the timetable.

 Lessons

 There are many different subjects taught at St Augustine's.
 In year 9, options are taken for pupils to choose their own subjects.
 All subjects are taken in years 7-9.